 • abdominal, lower back and pelvic pain

-• pain during ovulation, including pain in your thighs or legs
+• ovulation pain, including pain in the thighs or legs

 • pain that gets worse over time